strace - trace system calls and signals

 - --trace-fds=set

-- Trace only the syscalls that operate on the specified subset of
+- Traces only the system calls that operate on the specified subset of

 (non-negative) file descriptors.
 Note that usage of this option also

-filters out all the syscalls that do not operate on file descriptors at
+filters out all the system calls that do not operate on file descriptors

 - -e signal=set